pop/pop.github.io/content/events/cat-barcamp-2015.rst

 :slug: cat-barcamp-2015
 :status: published
 :summary: Another great unconference sponsored by the PSU Computer Action Team.
-:tags: Cat Barcamp, talks, PSU CAT
+:tags: Cat Barcamp, Talks, PSU CAT

 This weekend I went to `Cat Barcamp 2015`_, an unconference run by the PSU `Computer Action Team`_.
 I went to some awesome talks (and gave one myself).